oke-aditya/py_fresh/README.md

 ## Files to edit to set up your project.

-- You would need to edit some files in order to rename this from `template_ml` to your required repo name.
+- You would need to edit some files in order to rename this from `template_python` to your required repo name.
-- Just replace `pip install git+git://github.com/oke-aditya/template_ml.git` in the `mk-docs-build.yml` and `mk-docs-deploy.yml` workflows in .github folder with your package git url.
+- Just replace `pip install git+git://github.com/oke-aditya/template_python.git` in the `mk-docs-build.yml` and `mk-docs-deploy.yml` workflows in .github folder with your package git url.
 This will set up docs.
 - Please edit **ALL** the `.md` files to include description that you need.
 - Edit the `requirements.txt` and `requirements-extra.txt` (optionally).
 - Edit the `.gitingore` and `.dockerignore` files if anything extra is needed.
 I have included most stuff in them.